A collection of evidence-based guidelines to help you optimize your dental hygiene education practice.

 ADHA White Paper: Dental Hygiene Diagnosis

-ADHA maintains that dental hygiene diagnosis is essential to dental hygiene education and practice.
-This white paper clarifies the distinction between dental and dental hygiene diagnosis, provides implementation models, and outlines recommendations for educators and policymakers.
-This ADHA resource guides practicing dental hygienists in implementing diagnoses and educators in teaching this vital skill to students.
+ADHA maintains that dental hygiene diagnosis is essential to education and practice.
+This resource clarifies the distinction between dental and dental hygiene diagnosis, provides implementation models, and outlines recommendations for educators and policymakers.

 Dental Hygiene Diagnosis Paper